FDA Study Links Kratom to 152 Overdose Deaths

 More Kratom Recalled for Salmonella Contamination

-March 23, 2018: A Portland, Oregon-based firm has announced it is expanding a prior recall for certain kratom powder and capsule products over a potential contamination with salmonella, according to the U.S. Food & Drug Administration (FDA).
+March 23, 2018 – A Portland, Oregon-based firm has announced it is expanding a prior recall for certain kratom powder and capsule products over a potential contamination with salmonella, according to the FDA.
 The expanded recall includes Red Maeng Da Powder, Super Green Malaysian Kratom Powder, Thai Kratom Powder (Green Vein), Thai Kratom Powder (Green Vein), and OG Bali Powder, among others.

 Do I Have a Kratom Lawsuit?